furryboffin/obagg/README.md

   to serve only one ticker, allow the client to send a message to the gRPC server to select the ticker that they want.
 This would require adding inbound message handling to the gRPC server implementation.

+- To speed up the binance websocket client for depths 20 and under, one could select the other channel that provides entire orderbook messages rather than just updates.
+One could use the full solution for depths over 20.